Functional Observability, Structural Functional Observability and Optimal Sensor Placement: INTRODUCTION

 Second, we justify that the notion of SFO cannot be solely defined as the existence of a functionally observable realization and redefine it rigorously from a generic property perspective.
 As a result, SFO exhibits some dramatically different properties from structural observability, one of which is that adding additional links among states or from states to sensors may destroy SFO.

 Third, we give a complete graph-theoretic characterization for SFO, utilizing the concept of {\emph{maximum independent walk family}}.
 This characterization provides valuable insights into how the system structure influences SFO.
 A by-product finding is that, verifying the structural target controllability of $n-1$ state variables is achievable in polynomial time, where $n$ is the system state dimension.
-This gives a positive answer to a special case of a long-standing open problem \cite{murota1990note,czeizler2018structural}.
+This gives a positive answer to a special case of the long-standing structural target controllability verification problem \cite{murota1990note,czeizler2018structural}.

-Fourthly, based on the new criterion for SFO, we prove that the problems of selecting the minimal sensors from a prior set to achieve functional observability and SFO are NP-hard.
+Fourthly, based on the obtained criteria, we prove that the problems of selecting the minimal sensors from a prior set to achieve functional observability and SFO are NP-hard.
 Nevertheless, we establish supermodular functions that lead to greedy heuristics to find near-optimal solutions for these problems with approximation guarantees.
 We also give a closed-form solution and a constructive procedure to design an output matrix with the minimum number of rows to achieve functional observability for diagonalizable systems.
-This is based on modal functional observability and the real Jordan normal form.
+This is based on modal functional observability and the real Jordan normal form. {By considering only unstable modes, these results carry over for functional detectability.}

 The rest is organized as follows.
 Section \ref{pre-sec} introduces some preliminaries.
 Section \ref{section_prob} presents the definitions of functional observability and detectability, and Section \ref{sec-III} is devoted to modal functional observability and new criteria for functional observability and detectability.
 SFO is redefined in Section \ref{Sec-IV}.
 A complete graph-theoretic characterization is given for SFO in Section \ref{Sec-V}.
 The minimal sensor placement problems are addressed in Section \ref{Sec-VI}.
 The last section concludes this paper.